kubeshop/kusk-gateway/docs/getting-started/quickstart.md

 ### 3. Test your API

-Given we have enable mocks, we don't need to implement the services to be able to test the API.
+Given we have enabled gateway-level mocks, we don't need to implement the services to be able to test the API.

 Get the External IP of Kusk-gateway